bbejeck/kafka-streams-in-action/README.md

 #### Included Dependencies

-1. kafka_2.12-0.11.0.1-SNAPSHOT.tgz
+1. kafka-streams-1.0.0-SNAPSHOT.jar

-Now that Kafka 0.11.0.0 is released, the Kafka Streams and Kafka Client libs are no longer included with the source code, but are listed as dependencies in the gradle.build file.
+2. kafka-clients-1.0.0-SNAPSHOT.jar
+3. kafka_2.12-1.0.0-SNAPSHOT.tgz

-Kafka itself (version 2.12-0.11.0.1-SNAPSHOT) is included as a convenience.
+Since the book is targeting the Kafka 1.0 release, I'm back to including the snapshot versions of Kafka-Streams and Kafka-Clients Kafka itself (version 2.12-1.0.0-SNAPSHOT) is included as a convenience.

 All other dependencies are taken care of via gradle.